Scroll Back to Top

 Special Instructions

 Test orders must include an attestation that the provider has the patient's informed consent for genetic testing.
 See sample physician office consent form (Informed Consent for VistaSeq®) in Related Documents.
 A hereditary cancer clinical questionnaire also should be submitted with specimens.
 Contact CMBP genetics services at 800-345-4363 to coordinate testing.
+To order Oragene Dx 500 saliva collection kits using PeopleSoft No. 87917, contact your local Labcorp branch supply department.

 Test Includes